Effective potential for Polyakov loops from a center symmetric effective theory in three dimensions: Summary and Discussion

 We extracted a similar effective potential also for the long wavelength modes of the Polyakov loop and found that this can be described by a mean-field type potential with quadratic and quartic terms plus an effective Vandermonde potential which depends on the couplings.
 Just above the phase boundary, in the deconfined phase, the effective Vandermonde potential contributes little.
 Deeper into the deconfined phase its coefficient increases and eventually appears to approach a constant.

 Our simulations may provide useful insight into the structure of mean-field type models for the deconfining phase transition.
 For example, so-called ``Polyakov-NJL'' models have recently been studied extensively.
 Such models attempt to describe QCD thermodynamics over a range of quark masses, from the pure-gauge limit to physical QCD; they require an {\em ansatz} for the effective potential for the Polyakov loop.
 For example, in early works on this subject~\cite{Fukushima:2003fw} a quadratic potential for $\ell$ has been used, plus a Vandermonde contribution (per lattice site) which is constant and temperature independent.
-Our results appear to indicate, however, that if a standard potential with terms $\sim\ell^2$ and $\sim\ell^4$ (plus cubic Z(3) invariants for the case of three colors) is used, that a temperature dependent Vandermonde contribution should also be allowed for.
+Our results appear to indicate, however, that if a standard potential with terms $\sim\ell^2$ and $\sim\ell^4$ (plus cubic Z(3) invariants for the case of three colors) is used, that a temperature dependent Vandermonde contribution should also be allowed for (this is already applied in some recent works, see e.g. ref. \cite{Hell:2009by} and references therein).
+The present theory does not include fermions and so it is unfortunately not possible to address their effect.
+Nevertheless, PNJL models generally also include a pure loop potential, which describes the deconfining phase transition in the limit of inifinitely heavy fermions.

+Quantitative results for the physical case of three colors will of course differ, and indeed the order of the deconfining phase transition is different.
+Nevertheless, it appears hard to imagine that qualitative aspects, for example a temperature dependence of the effective Vandermonde term in the fitted effective potential, would be absent.